-Payroll and Benefit Services recommends that you meet with a benefits professional approximately two to three months before your proposed retirement date.
-This meeting is to discuss your University medical, dental, and life insurance options and to address any other retirement questions you may have.
+Employee Services recommends that you meet with a benefits professional approximately two to three months before your proposed retirement date.
+This meeting is to discuss your University medical, dental and life insurance options and to address any other retirement questions you may have.

-To make an appointment, call 303-860-4200, option 3 or send an e-mail to benefits@cu.edu
+To make an appointment, call 303-860-4200, option 3 or e-mail benefits@cu.edu

-What to bring to your meeting with the University benefit professional
+What to bring to your meeting with the university benefit professional

-- Preparing to Retire Worksheet and documentation of years of service not identified in the University's Human Resources Management System. - Retiree Benefits Enrollment/Change Form located on the PBS website.
+- Preparing to Retire Worksheet and documentation of years of service not identified in the University's Human Resources Management System. - Retiree Benefits Enrollment/Change Form located on the ES website.